-Brexit is thought to have been a major contributory factor to UK underperformance, but we should be closer to knowing whether the UK will secure a trade deal.
+Brexit has been a major contributory factor to UK underperformance, but we are closer to knowing whether the UK will secure a trade deal.
 David thinks there is a high chance of a last-minute deal - perhaps not a good deal, but a deal nonetheless.
 He feels that having some certainty will be positive for the UK market.